koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_23_img_1.md

+# The image 1 in slide 23 of lecture 9 contains:
 The image shows an arrangement of rectangular boxes stacked in a 3D configuration.
 The boxes are arranged in a grid-like pattern, consisting of 4 rows, 4 columns, and 3 stacks vertically.
 Each box is uniform in size, and they are stacked directly on top of each other.

 Annotations include: